Sirze01/feup-tacs-devOps/docs/Concrete_graphical_syntax_and_model_to_text.md

 ### Gauntlet

-This action is based on https://github.com/bdmendes/camel/blob/master/.github/workflows/gauntlet.yml.
+This action is based on the [Gauntlet action](https://github.com/bdmendes/camel/blob/a4b9083abaa0f171d51276e5dce06626c8efecbb/.github/workflows/gauntlet.yml).
 It is a very niche action that matches a feature branch version against the upstream in a series of blitz and rapid chess games.
 It does so by calling an orchestration script that runs the games and then writes the results to a file, which is then parsed by the action and commented on the pull request.
 This way, the user can see the results of the games directly on the pull request and decide whether to merge the feature branch or not (if the engine is stronger than the upstream, it is a good candidate for merging).

 We did not model the concept of "concurrency" (that GitHub uses to stop a running version of the pipeline when a new version is pushed) because we do not consider it a core concept of a CI/CD pipeline.
 The same go for job permissions.